NeetBux-Hash/Tumbler.CameraUpgrades/README.md

    Adds a DOF slider to the suspect camera, giving you more control over focus.

 - **Remove Normal Camera Filters/DOF**
-   Removes the filters or DOF sliders from the normal camera to reduce clutter.
+   Removes the filters or DOF sliders from the normal camera if you don't want them.

 ---

 ### UI Enhancements:
 - **Disable Cripple Camera HUD**
    Removes the large “USE CAMERA” button from the HUD when holding the camera.
-This declutters the interface, making it less intrusive.
+This declutters the interface, making it less intrusive and distracting.

 - **Clutter Off**
-   Allows you to toggle the camera UI off for a more immersive experience.
+   Allows you to toggle the camera UI off while not in picture mode for a clear view.

 - **Clear the Grid**
    Removes gridlines from the suspect camera to improve visibility and make the scene less obstructed.